-Abby Dowse Slays In NSFW Lingerie Set That Leaves Little To The Imagination: ‘Wild Lil Lady’
+Abby Dowse Slays In NSFW Lingerie Set That Leaves Little To The Imagination: 'Wild Lil Lady'

 The social media star's fans showered her with attention, with the post quickly racking up more than 51,000 likes.
 It also accumulated a slew of comments from people who adored the offering.

-“Oh my,” gushed one fan and followed their statement with a proposal.
+"Oh my," gushed one fan, following their statement with a proposal.

 "Will you marry me?" they asked the blonde.

-Another perso waxed lyrical about this side of her personality.
+Another person waxed lyrical about this aspect of her personality.

 "Very gorgeous lady, and I love the wild side," they complimented her.